Extinct Macaws of the Caribbean

 With this proposed documentary, we will investigate evidences for the existence of these macaw species and construct a timeline and potential causes for their extinction.
 We hope that this movie will serve as a lesson to understand human-induced extinction risk to wildlife in our modern days.

-In 2014, we launched a campaign on Indiegogo for our first documentary movie called The Macaw Project – Biologists, Ecotourists and Local Communities for the Amazonian Rainforest.
+In 2014, we launched a crowdfunding campaign for our first documentary movie called The Macaw Project – Biologists, Ecotourists and Local Communities for the Amazonian Rainforest.
 Thanks to almost 100 supporters we received enough donations to complete that movie!
-It was selected to many international film festivals, it won the 1st prize at the Fish and Wildlife Film Festival of the University of Idaho in 2017, it has been broadcasted in five different languages worldwide, and it is also available in on-demand platforms today.
-Seeing the public interest for need of research-based conservation documentaries, in 2017 we established Wildlife Messengers, a 501(c)(3) non-profit organization.
+It was selected to many international film festivals, won some film awards, has been broadcasted in five different languages worldwide, and is also available in on-demand platforms today.
+Seeing the public interest for need of research-based conservation documentaries, in 2017 we established Wildlife Messengers, a 501(c)(3) non-profit organization in the USA.
 Since then we produced and co-produced several award-winning documentary movies with strong conservation messages.

 Using state-of-the-art filmmaking techniques, we will reconstruct the macaw extinction story and the Caribbean scenes by modern animations, based on the conclusions of our scientific research in this project.
 We will interview many local and international researchers representing different aspects of the story to put all available puzzles together.
 Depending on the funds raised, we also hope to contribute our expertise to the research side of the story.